 Denying or revising the instrumentality of apartheid should be a punishable offense.

-At best it is a variation of the tired theme: “I was merely following orders, with a gun to my head under martial law.”
+At best it is a variation of the tired theme: “I was merely following orders”.
 A defense resoundingly rejected under the Nuremberg principles and international statutes.

 The chicanery by the heir to the Rupert fortune, ignores the reality that indeed many activists, including myself, suffered under the threats issued on a daily basis by Malan, Viljoen, Coetzee et al, and thus the de facto military junta.